dmaulikr/JOY/README.md

-This application eases the process of donation
+This application eases the process of donation, The code quality may not be upto the mark as it was developed in the hackathon of 31 hrs.

 Have a look at what it does